Hanabi-Live/hanabi-live/docs/VARIANTS.md

 - In a 5-suit game, the Taupe suit would be removed, and so on.
 - The name of the variant comes from [nested doll sets](https://en.wikipedia.org/wiki/Matryoshka_doll).

-### Sudoku

-- Stacks can be started at arbitrary ranks and will wrap around from 5 to 1 until 5 cards are played
-  - Each stack has to be started with a different rank (but it is not predetermined, which suit starts where)
-- As ranks are now completely symmetric, there are two copies of each card
-- Playing the fifth card of a suit gives back a clue

 ### Dual-Color

 - Each suit is touched by 2 separate colors.